 Flood Plain to High Water Table: A Sump Pump is Essential for Any Type of Ground Water Risk!

-Just moved into a property and discovered a sump pump half-hidden in the cellar?
+Just about to move property and discovered a sump pump half-hidden in the cellar?
 The previous owners probably forgot it was there, and it may not work very well, or at all – especially if it’s more than ten or more years old.
 Do you know if your home or business is located on a Type 3 flood plain?
 This is an area the Environment Agency determines has a “1 in 100 or greater annual probability of river flooding”.

 The Environment Agency say that of a population of 66.6 million in England and Wales, around one in 12 or 5.2 million residential properties are now at risk of any type of flooding.
 It’s also predicted that 45,000 more households could be at the highest category of flood risk in the next 30-40 years.